aambrioso1/Natural_Language_Understanding/README.md

 * Can explanations improve few-shot learning?
 Yes
 * Why are post answer explanations interesting?
 The authors contrast pre-answer chains-of-reasoning with post answer explanations:
-	* Some explanations are holistic and only make sense if the answer is known ** The beneficial effect of explanations must be due to higher order inferences.
+	* Some explanations are holistic and only make sense if the answer is known
+	* The beneficial effect of explanations must be due to higher order inferences.
-* What do our results imply about an LMs' abilities for in-context learning.
+* What do our results imply about an LMs' abilities for in-context learning?
 The technique using matched controls in this research allowed the to test whether superficial features were responsible for the improved performance.
 The LM show a significate advantage for real explanations.
 * How do explanations relate to task instruction?
 The benefits are similar and complementary.
 * What are the benefits and draw backs ofr the datasets used?
 BIG-Bench provided a set of diverse and challenging tasks involving skills that are not typically representated in standard datasets.
 But these task may not represent the kinds of task LMs are typically used for.
 "Future work should explore the benefits of explanations beyond BIG-Bench. [p.
 12]"